 If you install Mesa through pip (covered later here), it will come installed along with the other libraries it depends on, such as Tornado (web framework), Pandas (data structure library), Numpy (for a variety of numerical expressions or generations), Six (for wrapping over differences between Python 2 and 3), Tqdm (progress meter/Jupyter Notebook-related), Matplotlib (for plotting, and more).
 The user will likely not directly access these libraries when working with Mesa, but they should be aware of what the libraries do.

 Matplotlib – this may come with Mesa, but just in case you get an error related to this, you may need to download matplotlib separately, since it is used explicitly and separately from Mesa in the model.
-It helps build graphs to display Python data.
+It helps build graphs to display Python data, though the code that uses this may be commented out, so it may not be necessary to download this.

 Pyshp – This helps convert your .csv file output to .shp for use in creating a point density map in ArcMap (see Section 7 of this User’s Manual).
+It may not be necessary to download this; you can also open the output .csv density coordinate file the model generates in ArcMap and generate the XY data layer from that.

 The most common (and Pythonic) way to install external libraries is to open the Command Prompt on Windows (also known as cmd.exe, which is a terminal/shell for users to run administrative system commands) and type in: